cphysics/docs/docs/index.md

 # Computational Physics

 Computational physics is the study and implementation of numerical analysis to solve problems in physics for which a quantitative theory already exists.
-Historically, computational physics was the first application of modern computers in science, and is now a subset of computational science ('Wikipedia').
+Historically, computational physics was the first application of modern computers in science, and is now a subset of computational science.

 ![img](https://young.physics.ucsc.edu/115/mandel_col.gif)